 “It’s okay with me.
 I miss Giant George’s burgers, and I don’t see anything wrong with sitting surrounded by you guys.
 Maybe I can learn something.
 I’ll have to get my dad to agree, though.
 Where can we meet up after we shower and dress?”

 “How about the entrance to the stadium?
-It’ll be the easiest to meet up with your dad.
+It’ll be the easiest place to meet up with your dad.
 It’s right across from the gym, and it’s close to the parking lot.”

 “Okay.
 I’ll text him before I shower and let him know.
 I better head to the showers now.
 I’ll see you in a few.”